dleeftink/QuickSet/readme.md

 ### Use cases
 1. Finding top-k most frequent items in one or many lists
-2. Nearest neighbour finding based on frequency of occurance
+2. Nearest neighbour finding based on frequency of occurrence
 3. Sorting random integers for binary search
 4. A lightweight key/value dictionary
 5. Duplicate integer counting
 6. Unique integer extraction

 ## How it works
-Once initialised, `QuickSet` allocates a TypedArray based on the expected range of integers (numbers between `0` and `2^28`) and frequency of occurance (counts between `0` and `2^32`).
+Once initialised, `QuickSet` allocates a TypedArray based on the expected range of integers (numbers between `0` and `2^28`) and frequency of occurrence (counts between `0` and `2^32`).
-Additionally, it keeps track of how often individual integers are added to the set, providing a (sorted) top-k window of most frequent integers.
+Additionally, it keeps track of how often individual integers are added to the set, providing a top-k window of most frequently occurring integers.

 Two modes are provided for establishing top-k ranks, `minsum` and `winsum` Both eject the least frequent integer from the ranking upon inserting new items, yielding a ranked 'window' that guarantees the k-most occurring elements of the set to 'bubble up' (ejecting the *Least Frequently Used* or LFU).
 Whereas `minsum` ejects integers from their initial point of insertion (i.e. random access), `winsum` keeps integers sorted  in decreasing order of occurrence (slightly more computationally expensive).

 This makes `QuickSet` a fast alternative to counting and sorting all elements in a given set, preventing costly sorting operations and returning a ranked window of most frequent  integers up till a point of your choosing.
-This enables working with frequently occuring items 'earlier' compared to processing and sorting the input data in full, especially if the underlying integers follow a non-uniform distribution.
+This enables working with frequently occurring items 'earlier' compared to processing and sorting the input data in full, especially if the underlying integers follow a non-uniform distribution.

 ## Quickstart